Skip to main content

 Granular Permission Management

 Enterprise solutions provide role-based access controls that map to your organizational structure.
 Rather than managing permissions file by file, you define access policies based on departments, roles, project teams, and external relationships.
 When an employee joins the marketing department, they automatically gain access to marketing files and lose access when they transfer to another team.
-When a client project concludes, all project files are automatically locked to the project team and transitioned to archive status.
+When a client project concludes, all project files are locked to the project team and transitioned to archive status.

-End-to-End Encryption and Data Protection
+Encryption, Labeling, and Data Protection

 Comprehensive Audit and Reporting